General Terms and Conditions of Sales - Bioseutica® B.V. 2023 ©

 Article 11 Payment terms.

-1. The standard payment term for Bioseutica’s invoices is thirty (30) days after the date of the invoice unless agreed otherwise in writing.
+1. The standard payment term for Bioseutica®’s invoices is thirty (30) days after the invoice date unless agreed otherwise in writing.

-2. In the event of late payment, Bioseutica is entitled to charge statutory interest over the unpaid amount, without a notice of default being required, whereas also other debt collection costs may be claimed by Bioseutica.
+2. In the event of late payment, Bioseutica® is entitled to charge statutory interest over the unpaid amount without requiring a notice of default.
+In contrast, also other debt collection costs may be claimed by Bioseutica®.

-3. The right of Purchaser not to make payment by way of settling existing counterclaims is excluded, except for counterclaims that are undisputed by Bioseutica.
+3. The right of Purchaser not to make payment by settling existing counterclaims is excluded, except for counterclaims that are undisputed by Bioseutica®.

-4. All claims that Bioseutica has on the Purchaser, irrespective of the grounds on which those are based, become immediately claimable in case circumstances arise that provide Bioseutica the right to terminate an agreement.
+4. All claims that Bioseutica® has on the Purchaser, irrespective of the grounds on which those are based, become immediately claimable if circumstances provide Bioseutica® with the right to terminate an agreement.

 Article 12 Force majeure.